What makes Individual I's a Collective We; Coordination mechanisms & costs: Emergence of Impersonal Coordination

-To address aforementioned queries, we employ principal component analysis on the residuals (See Methods).
-Fig. \ref{fig:compensation} presents resulting two primary orthogonal principle component.
-We name Principle Component (PC1) as the ``controversy axis" since it demonstrates a simultaneous escalation of all coordination costs aligned with administrator activity, with a loading factor of 0.8.
-In other words, administrators typically focus their attention on controversial projects and rarely facilitate the transition of projects from high-conflict states to low-conflict states~\cite{dedeo2016conflict}, leading to a concurrent increase in all coordination costs.
-In line with this alignment, we observe contentious topics, such as \textit{History} or \textit{Philos./Religion}, tend to be positioned on the right side of the figure (PC1 $>$ 0), while less contentious topics such as \textit{Everyday life} or \textit{Mathematics} tend to be situated on the left side of the figure (PC1 $<$ 0).
-To illustrate this with a clearer example, let's consider the PC1 values of two individuals in the \textit{people} category.
-Phil Spector has a PC1 value of 0.35, suggesting that the topic is relatively contentious.
-On the other hand, Goethe, also in the \textit{people} category and with a similar number of contributors, has a PC1 value of -0.01.
+To find hidden trade-off mechanism, we employ principal component analysis on the residuals (See Methods).
+Fig.~\ref{fig:compensation}a shows the two dominant patterns --- principal components.
+In PCA, \textit{loadings} indicate the correlation between original variables and principal components.
+High loadings, either positive or negative, suggest that specific variables strongly influence the respective principal component.
+First, We identify a ``complexity axis" (Principal Component 1, PC1), which shows an escalation of all coordination costs aligned with administrator activity, with a loading factor of 0.8, illustrated by the length of the arrows in Fig.~\ref{fig:compensation}a.
+Administrators typically focus on controversial projects, rarely facilitating transitions from high-conflict to low-conflict states~\cite{dedeo2016conflict}, leading to concurrent increases in all coordination costs.
+Consequently, contentious topics like \textit{History} and \textit{Philosophy/Religion} are positioned on the right (PC1 $>$ 0), while less contentious topics like \textit{Everyday Life} and \textit{Mathematics} are on the left (PC1 $<$ 0).
+For illustrative example, in the \textit{people} category, Phil Spector has a PC1 value of 0.53, indicating high contention, whereas Victor Hugo, with a similar number of contributors, has a PC1 value of -0.43.